top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 - Compared the messages sent and received between two Duckiebots connected over the network and looked for messages dropped

 To test the second criteria:
-- Analyse packets sent on wireshark (&FEF: we need to check, whether the receiver gets the message)
+- Analyse packets sent on wireshark

 To test the third criteria:
 - Tested the range of the wifi adapters to see if it is able to cover the size of a demo-sized Duckietown